lamps-wg/kyber-certificates/draft-turner-lamps-nist-pqc-kem-certificates.md

 # Introduction

-The US NIST PQC competition has selected the Candidate TBD1 algorithms as winners of their PQC competition {{PQCComp}}.
+The US NIST PQC Project has selected the Candidate TBD1 algorithms as winners of their PQC Project {{PQCProj}}.
 These algorithms are KEM algorithms.
 NIST has also defined object identifiers for these algorithms (TODO insert reference).